yeikiu/vue3-md-blog/public/blog_store/posts/guide/post-with-a-simple-git-commit.md

 > This tutorial is based on [VSCode](https://code.visualstudio.com/) but any IDE with an integrated shell will do the job.

-This is me, writing this very line right now
+This is me, writing this very line right now...

 ![Public Dir Structure](blog_store/assets/public-structure.png)